dfrei25/bsafe/README.md

 a lightweight rootless profile based sandbox solution using bwrap.

-*(Firejail profile usage is optionally supported, but Firejail has to be installed separately.
-This will grant access to a much larger set of whitelisted files/directories.)*
+- *Firejail profile usage is optionally supported, but Firejail has to be installed separately.
+This will grant access to a much larger set of whitelisted files/directories.*
+- *syscall filtering is optionally supported, but you need to have libseccomp installed for compiling the required helper program.*

 ## Running the sandbox